draeger-lab/SPECIMEN/docs/source/hqtb/step-desc/refine-parts/annot.rst

 .. image:: ../../../images/modules/3_3_annotation.png

-As seen in the picture above, the pipeline currently covers:
+As seen in the picture above, the workflow currently covers:

 - SBOterm annotations
 - KEGG pathway annotations for reactions